Health and Wellbeing

 What to do in an emergency

 We hope your stay at Intercollegiate Halls of Residence is as carefree as possible (minus an occasional last-minute assignment submission frenzy – we’ve all been there…).

 However, if you find yourself in an emergency situation we want to make sure you know what to do, especially if you’re coming to the UK from abroad.

 The national emergency number is 999 – this will connect you to an operator who will ask you a simple question: “Which service do you require?
 Fire, Police or Ambulance?”
 You can then let them know who you want to speak with.
 Dialling 112 will connect you to the same call centre.

 These two numbers (999 and 112) are for potentially life-threatening emergencies only.
 If you are in the hall when you call emergency services please let the reception/resident advisor/warden know – this is to direct the emergency services to your room as soon as they arrive.

 - Read Next

 - Dating: The dos and don’ts of on-campus hook-ups What do I say when someone is feeling down?
-How do I make my long distance relationship last?
-How do you meet guys without using apps or gay bars? #InternationalStudents: Coping with missing home Blog: How I told my family about my mental health Sexual Health: What do I need to know about PrEP and U=U?
+Think before you send!
+Looking after you mental health and wellbeing How do you meet guys without using apps or gay bars?
+What is mental health and wellbeing?
+Blog: How I told my family about my mental health Men and mental health...
+How to cope with your 'winter blues' Sexual Health: What do I need to know about PrEP and U=U?
 Keeping safe in London - your quick guide.
 Bloggers Wanted!
-Top cleaning tips for Freshers Creating a positive study space in your flat Stay safe from drink spiking 4 phone lines you can call for urgent help Run, Hide, Tell
+Make yourself more employable in 2020 Top cleaning tips for Freshers Creating a positive study space in your flat